The Mushrooms of Autumn (hen of the woods)

 By now you might be asking yourself, “What in the heck does he do with all of those mushrooms?”
 For two reasons, the medicinal and culinary, I have no trouble giving most of it away.

 Medicinal Merit: Maitake, as it is known in the Orient, is reputed to boost the immune system.
 See Tom Volk’s positive summary of this evidence here.
 A critical reading of the literature from a scientific review conducted in New Zealand however reaches more modest conclusions.
-This is a major (50 page) review of the available literature.
-In short the New Zealand team found: 1.
+This is a major (50 page) review of the available literature that found: 1.
 Contrary to popular assertions, there is no evidence for long standing use of Maitake as a traditional medical agent in the orient.
 Confusion with Grifola umbellatus was cited as the probable source of this confusion.
 2. Although a minor fraction of the B-glucan complex was found to produce anti-tumor activity in laboratory rats under certain conditions, in humans most of these compounds were either digested by salivary enzymes prior to entry into the gut or remained undigested and excreted in the fecal matter.
 3. Much of the anti-diabetic activity seen in mice could be attributed to the high fiber content of the mushroom rather than special pharmacological properties.
 4. Inadequate scientific controls and methodological errors were found in the laboratory (rat) studies.
 Differences between the various treatment groups and controls were found to be “unremarkable”, “unreliable” and/or “contradictory”.
 5. Similar errors appeared in the clinical (human) studies reviewed.
 They were found to be “non-randomized”, “uncontrolled”, “unblinded”, “not subject to peer review”, and contained obvious self-serving interpretations and conclusions.
 6. The mushroom however is both non-toxic and safe to use as food; its specific dietary properties change with both the substrate and age of the fruit body.

 Most of the approximately 75 studies reviewed by the New Zealand panel appear to have been conducted in Japan or China, presumably with oriental strains of Grifola.
 I was interested therefore in a separate study in which researchers looked at the DNA of North American and Oriental specimens.
 This team found that despite the similarity in appearances, there are important genetic differences between the Oriental and North American strains of Grifola frondosus.
 By this way of reckoning, the two are not the same.